Amazon Prime Rewards Visa Signature Card vs. Capital One Walmart Rewards Card

 Which card earns the most?

-Both the Amazon Prime Rewards Visa Signature Card and Capital One Walmart Rewards Card offer 5 percent, 2 percent and 1 percent back categories with similar structures.
-That means card earnings will depend on your spending habits and shopping preferences (for example, Amazon.com versus Walmart.com, and online versus in-person shopping).
+Both the Amazon Prime Rewards Visa Signature Card and Capital One Walmart Rewards Mastercard offer 5 percent, 2 percent and 1 percent back categories with similar structures.
+That means card earnings will depend on your spending habits and shopping preferences (for example, Amazon.com versus Walmart.com and online versus in-person shopping).

-Amazon Prime Rewards Visa Signature Card vs. Capital One Walmart Rewards Card spending example
+Amazon Prime Rewards Visa Signature Card vs. Capital One Walmart Rewards Mastercard spending example

 If you had the Amazon Prime Rewards card, you’d earn $100 back on online purchases made through Amazon.com, $400 on groceries from Whole Foods, $10 at drugstores, $5 on travel and $10 on miscellaneous purchases, for a grand total of $525 back.

 With the Capital One Walmart Rewards card, you’d earn $100 back on online purchases made through Walmart.com, $400 on groceries bought at Walmart stores via Walmart Pay within the first 12 months, $5 at drugstores, $10 on travel and $10 on miscellaneous purchases, for a grand total of $525 back.
 After the welcome bonus has expired, this scenario would earn you $285 each subsequent year (as the rate drops down to 2 percent for in-store purchases).